sttyerase/Great-Recipes/soups/Broccoli Cheese Soup.md

 Gradually mix the processed cheese and cheddar cheese into the large pot until melted.
 Mix in the broccoli.
 Continue cooking about 5 minutes.

+* This is a copy.
+Original recipe found here:  https://www.allrecipes.com/recipe/70579/excellent-broccoli-cheese-soup/